rust-lang/rust/src/doc/grammar.md

 This document is the primary reference for the Rust programming language grammar.
 It provides only one kind of material:

-  - Chapters that formally define the language grammar and, for each construct.
+  - Chapters that formally define the language grammar.

 This document does not serve as an introduction to the language.
 Background familiarity with the language is assumed.
 A separate [guide] is available to